List of Marvel Comics characters: N: Logan Lewis

 Logan Lewis is Tilda Johnson's younger cousin, who followed her legacy by adopting the Nightshade codename for heroism.

-She was a potential candidate for membership in the New Champions where she was among the young superheroes that aided the New Champions in fighting an army of zombie trolls.
+She is a potential candidate for membership in the New Champions and is among the young superheroes who aided the New Champions in fighting an army of zombie trolls.

 Nightside

-Nightside (originally code-named Nightshade) is a member of the Shi'ar Imperial Guard.
+Nightside (originally code-named Nightshade) is a character appearing in American comic books published by Marvel Comics.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 The character can tap into the Darkforce dimension, giving her the ability to conjure absolute darkness within a radius around her or her enemies.
 She can displace projectile attacks against her person by opening small apertures into the Darkforce.

-The character is present when the Shi'ar empire comes into conflict with the X-Men regarding the Phoenix entity, with the Guard battling them at the command of Emperor D'Ken and his sister, the Grand Admiral, Princess Lilandra Neramani.

-Later, a renegade faction of the Imperial Guard become traitors, deciding to serve Lord Samédàr, Deathbird, and the Brood in their conspiracy to overthrow Shi'ar Princess-Majestrix Lilandra.
-Nightside is one of the faction of the Guard that remains loyal to Lilandra and, with the X-Men's help, battles the renegades.

-After many further adventures with the Imperial Guard, Nightside is killed in battle with the Kree.
-Some time later, she is replaced from the ranks of the Subguardians by Nightside II.

 Like many original members of the Imperial Guard, Nightside is the analog of a character from DC Comics' Legion of Super-Heroes: in her case Shadow Lass.

 Emil Nikos

-Emil Nikos is a fictional character appearing in American comic books published by Marvel Comics.
+Emil Nikos is a character appearing in American comic books published by Marvel Comics.
 Created by Roy Thomas and Gil Kane, the character first appeared in The Amazing Spider-Man #102 (November 1971).

-Fictional character biography

 Emil Nikos was the best friend of Michael Morbius; the two grew up with him and went to university together, majoring in biochemistry.
 Emil dedicated his life to seeking the cure to Michael's rare blood disease and they won the Nobel Prize in Biology for their efforts before their experiment failed.
-Emil was The Living Vampire's first victim.
+Emil was Morbius the Living Vampire's first victim.
 His body was discovered by Martine Bancroft, and he was transformed into a vampire by Baron Blood.

-Powers and abilities

 Emil possessed the typical powers associated with vampires.

 Emil Nikos in other media

 A variation of the character renamed Emil Nicholas appears in Morbius, portrayed by Jared Harris.
-This version is a scientist based in Greece and the surrogate father of the title character and Lucien Crown.
+This version is a scientist based in Greece and the surrogate father of the title character and Lucien (Milo).
+Nicholas recognizes Milo as a vampire and begs him to stop until he is killed by him.